-Presently, the Board has five (5) members comprising of two (2) Executive Directors, one (1) Senior Independent Non-Executive Directors and two (2) Independent Non-Executive Directors.
+Presently, the Board has six (6) members comprising of two (2) Executive Director, one (1) Senior Independent Non-Executive Directors and three (3) Independent Non-Executive Directors.

-Recommendation 3.1 of the MCCG 2012 states that the Board should undertake an assessment of its Independent Directors annually.
+Recommendation 3.1 of the MCCG 2017 states that the Board should undertake an assessment of its Independent Directors annually.
 The Board has conducted an assessment of independence of the Independent Non-Executive Directors and have determined that all the three (3) Independent Non-Executive Directors remain objective and independent.

-The five (5) members of the Board are persons of high integrity and are responsible for overall governance of the Group by ensuring that the Group's internal control, risk management and reporting procedures are well in place.
-The current size and composition of the Board are considered adequate to provide mix of skills, experience and expertise.
-Furthermore, the Board is of the view that with the current Board size, the power and authority of Executive Directors and Independent Directors are balanced.
+The six (6) members of the Board are persons of high integrity and are responsible for overall governance of the Group by ensuring that the Group's internal control, risk management and reporting procedures are well in place.
+The current size and composition of the Board are considered adequate to provide mix of skills, experience, expertise and gender.
+Furthermore, the Board is of the view that with the current Board size, the power and authority of Executive Director and Independent Directors are balance.
 The Board will continue to monitor and review the Board size and composition as may be needed.